jooby-project/jooby/md/route-attrs.md

 ### with operator

-The with operator set attributes, consumes and produces types, exclusions, etc.. to one or more routes:
+The {{route_with}} operator set attributes, consumes/produces types, exclusions, etc.. to one or more routes:

 ```java
 {